ugraveknight/Healslut-Master/README.md

 		type lines in between matches and set the number of remaining lines to 0 once the match begins by binding $writeforme0 to one of the buttons.
-If you absolutely must exit the writeforme menu and you want to preserve your place in the punishments and rewards, entering [] into the entry box will reset the number of remaining sentances you are to write to zero, and end your current writing session.
+If you absolutely must exit the writeforme menu and you want to preserve your place in the punishments and rewards, entering [] into the entry box will reset the number of remaining sentences you are to write to zero, and end your current writing session.

 Here is a good example of the lines you'd want to include in the punishments and rewards

 example rewards.txt

 $+vibe10,$+rotate00,$+air3
 $text10 You're my dumb little supportslut
 $playvideo titfuck.mp4,$playsound titfuck.mp3